 When I returned to Berkeley after 25 years in San Jose where I taught in public elementary school over 12 years, I took a job driving Berkeley Unified School District (BUSD) school buses.
 My first routes were in South Berkeley.

 I started giving away books on the bus.
-This opened the door for conversations with children about books and reading.
+This opened the door for conversations with children, parents and teachers about books and reading.

 I met many excellent readers.
 I also met children who struggled with reading.
 Many of them did not have a history of books in the home or personal book ownership.

 This outraged me.

 In Berkeley — with its rich culture of creativity, ideas, and ideals — it is unconscionable to me that any child's earliest years do not include ownership of good books.
-I began researching to start a delivery program for this city.
+I began researching to start a mail delivery book program for this city.
 Now, with Imagination Library, my vision has expanded: I want to saturate Berkeley's under-5 population with excellent home libraries, then work to bring Dolly Parton's Imagination Library to other East Bay cities.

 I was thrilled when I read the IL eligibility questions: